DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_67_electrum-bp.md

 * Top up your spending wallet with whole UTXOs (coins).
 Do not produce any change in your cold storage wallet.
 * If you don't have Electrum connected to your own full node, mix all coins going out of your cold storage wallet.
 * Setup Electrum to run over Tor.
 Or even better connect it to your full node.
+* Do not go and look up your addresses on any block explorers.

 This is the longer version: